 Staying in Day 1 requires you to experiment patiently, accept failures, plant seeds, protect saplings, and double down when you see customer delight.
 A customer-obsessed culture best creates the conditions where all of that can happen.

-- Being focused on the customer will always allow you to remain relevant for your customers.
-You won’t be chasing your pet project, or another shiny new idea – all these improvements will need to be pegged against the value your deliver to your customers.
+- Keep focused on the customer and you will always remain relevant for your customers.
+You won’t be chasing your pet project, or another shiny new idea.
+All these improvements will need to be pegged against the value your deliver to your customers.

 - The last two sentences are really about an organisational culture that is focused on improving customer value and business performance.
 People within the business can only feel that it is okay to ‘experiment, fail, learn and test against customer delight’, when they know their leaders are likewise committed to being customer centric.